Brush Hub

 Turn photos into stamps

-Pick the Image tip shape and upload a PNG, JPG, or TIFF from your device.
-Your photo becomes the brush stamp — ideal for textures, patterns, or custom marks.
+Pick the Image tip shape and upload a PNG, JPG, or TIFF.
+Your photo becomes the brush stamp, ideal for textures, patterns, or custom marks.

 Publish to the community

-Share brushes from your library in one click, no exporting files to a separate store or forum.
-Other artists can like, download, and save them to their own collection.
+Share brushes from your library in one click.
+Other artists can like, download, and save them without leaving Sketchbug.

 Use them while you sketch

-Saved brushes appear in the sketch editor brush panel, ready to use on any layer alongside pen, pencil, and fill tools.
+Saved brushes appear in the sketch editor brush panel, ready on any layer alongside pen, pencil, and fill tools.

 Duplicate and customize